Tencent/Hippy/examples/hippy-vue-demo/README.md

 For iOS we need Safari, at first need the `Develop` menu appear(`Develop` menu toggle is available in `Preference` -> `Advanced` -> `Show Develop menu in menu bar`).
 Then you will see the Simulator or Cellphone in the `Develop` menu, point to the device and click on the JSContext to open debugger window.

 ### Build the native

 Build the native codes in `ios` with [Xcode](https://developer.apple.com/xcode/), or `android` with [Android Studio](https://developer.android.com/studio).

 Start to run the native app after build and connect the debug server.

-> Take care, when you build own js project, here's defined a [alias to local hippy-vue](./scripts/hippy-webpack.android-vendor.js#L61), you should remove it first, otherwise build progress will prompt a ModuleNotFound error.

 ## Integrate the js files to native app